bartt/ssl_requirement/README.md

 You can list out the actions that you do NOT want to be SSL protected.
 Calling `ssl_exceptions` without any actions listed will make ALL actions SSL protected.

-To allow SSL for any action `use ssl_allowed` and pass in `:all`
+To allow or require SSL for all actions, pass `:all` to their respective methods.

 Example:

-   # This will enable SSL for any action in your application.
+   # This will enable SSL for all actions in your application.
    class ApplicationController < ActionController::Base
       include ::SslRequirement